-Availability Retail Delivery Service under this rate is available for uses of a customer taking service under Rate D as a separately metered service.
-By choosing to participate in this Plug In Electric Vehicle rate, D as a separately metered service.
-By choosing to participate in this Plag in Electric venice rate, the Customer agrees to pay the following charges for a minimum of two years.
+Availability Retail Delivery Service under this rate is available for uses of a customer taking service under Rate Relation benefity bettered service.
+By choosing to participate in this Plug In Electric Vehicle rate, the Customer agrees to pay the following charges for a minimum of two years.
 The charging station shall be connected by means of an approved circuit to a separate electric vehicle charging meter.
 The rates for energy (kWh) based charges are seasonal with a winter period from November 1 to April 30 and a summer period from May 1 to October 31.

-Character of Service Service supplied under this rate will be single phase, 60 cycle, alternating current, normally three-wire service at a nominal voltage of 120/240 volts or three-wire 120/208 volts, whichever is available at the location.
+Character of Service Service supplied under this rate will be single phase, 60 cycle, alternating current, normally three-wire service at a normal voltage of 120/240 volts or three-wire 120/208 volts, whichever is available at the location.